 How to maximize food locker results

-When most people think about order pickup lockers, the first image that comes to mind is the physical locker – more restaurant equipment.
-That’s understandable as the physical device is what you first see, touch and feel.
+When most people think about smart food lockers, the first image that comes to mind is the physical locker – more restaurant equipment.
+That’s understandable, since the physical device is what you first see, touch and feel.
 Naturally, they think of food lockers as a simple restaurant equipment installation project.

-That image can be deceiving.
+That idea can be deceiving.
 It can lead you to think all you have to do is purchase a good pickup locker, plug it in, do a little bit of training, and you’re off and running, reaping lots of benefits along the way.
-In this way of thinking, the order pickup locker is a dumb box that sits at the end of the food make line and plays a very limited role.
-When an order is finished, the order is loaded into the locker and then a customer comes and picks up the order from the locker.
+In this way of thinking, the food locker is a dumb box that sits at the end of the food make line and plays a very limited role.
+When an order is finished, the order is loaded into the locker and then a customer comes and picks up the order.
 That’s basically the whole story.
 The benefits of this approach are minimal.

 But, lockers can and ought to be smart.
 Successfully implementing a smart locker solution requires a different way of looking at your operation.
 To get the most from it, several key changes need to take place across your organization.

-Let’s look at how thinking more broadly about order pickup lockers can deliver impressive results across an operation.
+Let’s look at how thinking more broadly about smart food lockers can deliver impressive results across an operation.

 How an intelligent order pickup solution is different

-There’s a lot more that can be accomplished with a smart order pickup locker.
-Thinking more broadly and holistically, an order pickup locker is an integrated digital component of a complete digital order fulfillment process.
-Yes, it requires an equipment installation.
-But the software is as important, if not more so, than the physical device.
+There’s a lot more that can be accomplished with a smart food locker as opposed to the typical locker.
+Thinking more holistically, a smart food locker is an integrated digital component of a complete digital order fulfillment process.
+Yes, it requires equipment installation.
+But the software is as important, if not more so, as the physical device.

 The software is what connects the locker to the rest of the kitchen processes, providing real opportunities for process redesign and efficiency gains.
 The software is also what delivers the data and metrics that allow brands to effectively manage and continuously improve the handling of off-premises orders all while optimizing the consumer experience.

-This broader way of thinking about order pickup lockers serves to illustrate why adding order pickup lockers to your operation is not just an equipment installation project (although it is that) but one that involves changes across the organization.
+This broader way of thinking about order pickup lockers serves to illustrate why adding smart food lockers to your operation is not just an equipment installation project (although it is that) but one that involves changes across the organization.
 The benefits—to customers, store associates, and the bottom line—are only achieved when real change in store operations, people’s behaviors and the consumer experience occur.

 A closer look at the smart order pickup process

-Let me paint a picture of what this could look like.
-A smart order pickup solution gives you many tools to achieve this vision, but process and people change must occur to make it a reality.
+Here’s what that could look like.
+A smart food locker solution gives you many tools to achieve this vision, but process and people change must occur to make it a reality.

 A customer places and pays for a takeout order on your digital app.
 The order is then passed to the store POS system to begin in-store processing.
 The POS system initiates three things:

-The order is passed to your smart order pickup locker solution to create the order in the system and to start the order create-to-load timer
+- The order is passed to your smart food locker solution to create the order in the system and to start the order create-to-load timer

 The order is then prepared.
-At the end of the make line, when the kitchen management system is told the order is complete, an in-app message is sent to the customer telling them their order is ready for pickup, and providing a QR code for pickup.
-Meanwhile, a store team member is frictionlessly loading it into the locker: they place it in a compartment, an in-compartment sensor recognizes a load has taken place, and then the team member associates the load with an open order in the locker.
-The first team member begins to prep the next order.
-The moment the order is loaded, the order create-to-load timer is stopped, and the dwell-time timer is started.
+At the end of the make line, when the kitchen management system is told the order is complete, an in-app message is sent to the customer telling them their order is ready for pickup, and providing a QR code to open the compartment.
+Meanwhile, a store team member is frictionlessly loading it into the locker: they place it in a compartment, an in-compartment sensor recognizes that an item has been loaded, and then the team member touches “Complete” on the user interface.
+At the same time, the first team member begins to prep the next order.
+The moment the order is loaded, the order create-to-load timer is stopped, and the dwell-time indicator is started.